 Learn How to Promote Your Music Online

-- Find Your Fans: With so many promotional tools out there, you can be sure that your fans are not on all of them.
-Because you need your online music promotion work to be manageable, you need to be selective about the sites you use, and at the top of the list should be the sites where people like your fans congregate.
+With so many promotional tools out there, you can be sure your fans are not on all of them.
+Because you need your online music promotion work to be manageable, be selective about the sites you use.
+At the top of the list should be the sites where people like your fans congregate.
 Indie rockers needn't post their vids all over World Star Hip Hop and mainstream country artists shouldn't try and blow up on Pitchfork.

 Creating a contact database is the trickiest part if you've never done any promo before, but there's no mystery.
-Set aside an afternoon, make a list of sites/blogs you like and create a spreadsheet that contains the contact info for them.
-It's not glamorous, but it's a good time investment.
-Now, contact them, make a pitch and start the dialogue.
-More info below.
+Set aside an afternoon, make a list of sites or blogs you like, and create a spreadsheet that contains the contact info for each.
+Contact them to make a pitch and start the dialogue.